otrv4/otrv4/otrv4.md

       section.
 8. Sends the Auth-I message.
 9. At this point, the interactive DAKE is complete for Bob:
-    * In the case that he wants to immediately send a data message:
+    * In the case that he wants to immediately send a data messages:
         * Follows what is defined on the
           [Inmediately sending a data message](#inmediately-sending-a-data-message)
           section.
-Note that he will not perform a new DH ratchet, but he will advertize the new derived `our_ecdh.public` and `our_dh.public`.
+Note that he will not perform a new DH ratchet, but he will advertize the new derived `our_ecdh.public` and `our_dh.public` in every data message sent.

 **Alice:**